SlashNephy/spica.starry.blue/README.md

 ## License

-This repository is provided under the MIT license, with the exception of other people's work under `/static`.
+This repository is provided under CC BY-SA 4.0.